wsl-workshop/wsl-workshop.github.io/README.md

 This workshop will discuss the fundamental theory of weakly-supervised learning.
 Although theories of statistical weakly-supervised learning already exist, extending these results for deep weakly-supervised learning is still a challenge.
-Besides, this workshop also discusses on broad applications of weakly-supervised learning, such as weakly-supervised object detection (computer vision), weakly-supervised sequence modeling (natural language processing), weakly-supervised cross-media retrieval (information retrieval), and weakly-supervised medical image segmentation (healthcare analysis).
+Besides, this workshop also discusses on broad applications of weakly-supervised learning, such as weakly-supervised object detection (computer vision), weakly-supervised sequence modeling (natural language processing), weakly-supervised cross-media retrieval (information retrieval), and weakly-supervised medical image segmentation (healthcare).

 # Submission Guidelines